znframework/znframework/README.md

 <h3>Dökümantasyon (Documentation)</h3>

 Framework kullanımı ile ilgili dökümantasyona ulaşmak için aşağıdaki bağlantıyı kullanın.<br>
-(For additional documentation regarding use ZN Framework use the following link.)
+(For additional documentation regarding use ZN Framework use the following link.)<br>
 <a href='http://www.zntr.net/Guide/index.html'>Kullanma Kılavuz</a>

 <h3>Topluluk (Contribute)</h3>

 Kullanıcıların soru ve sorunlarını paylaşabileceği bir forumda mevcuttur.
 Aşağıdaki bağlantı ile foruma ulaşabilirsiniz.<br>
 (Users are presented at a forum of questions and problems can be shared.
-You can find forums on the link below.)
+You can find forums on the link below.)<br>
 <a href='http://www.zntr.net/forum'>ZN Framewok Forum</a>

 <h3>Detaylar (Details)</h3>